zhaoyun830/search-guard-docs/_content/_docs_signals/actions_email.md

 #### Basic Authentication

-Basic authentication credentials are configured in the `auth` section if the `request` configuration.
+Basic authentication credentials are being configured in the `auth` section of the `attachment.request` configuration.
 Configuring basic auth looks like this:

 ```json
 {